craig-grant630/Breakfast-Ball/README.md

 ### **Project Goals**
 - The website is designed with user-friendly navigation, allowing users to easily find information about golf lessons, pricing, skill levels, and more.
 - Offer a visually appealing and responsive design suitable for both desktop and mobile users.
-- Ensure a seamless and intuitive user interface.
+- Ensure a seamless and effective user interface.
 ### **Target Audience**
 - Golf Beginners: Individuals who are new to golf and looking for a comprehensive guide to understanding the basics and getting started with their golfing journey.
-- Intermediate Golfers: Players with some experience who want to improve their skills, refine techniques, or learn new strategies to elevate their game to the next level.
+- Intermediate Golfers: Players with some experience who want to improve their skills, refine techniques, or learn new strategies to raise their game to the next level.
-- Golf Enthusiasts and Hobbyists: Anyone with a general interest in golf, from casual hobbyists to avid players, seeking information, tips, or lessons to enhance their enjoyment and understanding of the sport.
+- Golf Enthusiasts and Hobbyists: Anyone with a general interest in golf, from casual to avid players, seeking information, tips, or lessons to enhance their enjoyment, understanding and skill of the sport.

 ## Design
 ### **Colours**

 - Dark Green (#0c8a1d): A deep green used for accents and highlighting key elements.
 - Dark Gray/Black (#181717): A dark background color providing contrast for lighter text and elements.
 - Light Gray/White (#fafafa): A soft, light color used for text against dark backgrounds.
 - Off-White (#f9f9f9): A subtle, warm background color used for content areas to maintain readability and contrast.

 ![Colours Schemes](./assets/images/coolors.webp)